mdespuits/dotify/README.md

 Alternatively, you could run `dotify setup` to setup Dotify's configuration, followed by `dotify install` to add the initial files into Dotify.

+## Install from Github

+Already have your setup on Github and want it back (or copied to your other machine)?
+See another setup that you want to try?
+Run the `github` task with the username and repo you want.

+For example:

+    $ dotify github mattdbridges/dots
+    Pulling mattdbridges/dots from Github into /Users/computer-user/.dotify...
+    Backing up dotfile and installing Dotify files...
+    Successfully installed mattdbridges/dots from Dotify!

+This command will pull the repo from Github into the ~/.dotify path if it does not already exist.
+It will then backup any existing dotfiles matching those in the new ~/.dotify directory and link all the files you just pulled down from Github.
+If Dotify detects that you have submodules (inside of your Vim configuration for example), it will automatically initialize and update them (*not* pull them from the original repos).

 ## Link single files

 After you have setup Dotify, you can add files one by one if you did not add them during setup.